MR2016/pdsnd_github/README.md

 3.statistics on the total and average trip duration-total trip duration,mean travel time and 4.statistics on bikeshare users-gender,date of birth and if no data is available

+Git upload:Also updating this file for additional for uptaking changes in git
 ### Files used

 chicago.csv - Stored in the data folder, the chicago.csv file is the dataset containing all bikeshare information for the city of Chicago provided by Udacity.